worldbank/GEEST/README.md

 _If a factor was executed in the same work session, the file path will automatically be populated after execution._

-2. If factors are missing, adjust weighting percentage accordingly and ensure it totals to 100%.
+2. If factors are missing, adjust the weighting percentage accordingly and ensure it totals to 100%.

 _If a factor is missing it needs to be given a weighting of 0%.
 All factors should have equal weighting within a dimension._

 3. Enter alternate aggregated raster output file name if desired.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-6. The aggregated layer will be loaded to the QGIS and appear in the table of content.
+6. The aggregated layer will be loaded to the QGIS and appear in the table of contents.

 7. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (*Project_Folder/Accessibility/AGG_Raster_output.tif*).